 Up to this point, topology had been used to define the basic objects of a planar map (all map objects can be defined in two dimensions – even roads passing over other roads).
 Briefly, this topological data model consisted of zero cells (0-cells) representing points like the intersection of two roads: one cells (1-cells) representing roads or linear water or political boundaries etc, and two cells (2-cells) representing areas.
-(This model can be extended to three cells for volume but that is unnecessary for a planar map.)
 Topology provided strict relationships among these objects, for example a 1-cell was always bounded by two 0-cells (one at each end) and a 0-cell was always co-bounded by at least one 1-cell (and more if the road ending was an intersection).
 2-cells were bounded by a series of 1-cells and every 1-cell was co-bounded by exactly two 2-cells (which could be the same).
 This short list of topological properties could be used to test and enforce a consistent map of arbitrary size and complexity.
 Attributes, such as street names and addresses, turn restrictions, transit times, administrative area and latitude and longitude could be attached to the most appropriate object class (or in a few rare cases such as a complex turn restriction, attachment was made to an adjacent sequence of objects).
 For roads and other linear objects that were not straight between their end points (0-cells), shape points were added.
 These points had no topological significance but were there simply to define the feature’s geometry to within a position accuracy specification.

 This basic map topology had already been worked out and Marv White helped apply it to creating the US Census Bureau’s Dual Incident Map Encoded (DIME) File used in the 1980 census.
 But the Census Bureau had big mainframe computers and massive storage and their requirements were not real time.

-What Marv White figured out when he came to Etak was a way to use the topological map as its own index file and successively group less detailed data in storage units that successively covered larger areas.
-Marv called each storage unit a carrier (as in data carrier) and successfully built a logical tree of carriers, where the tree was a hierarchical way to store and refer to data at different levels of detail.
-Part of the genius of the innovation was that Marv used the basic objects of the map data to act as the carrier boundaries, thereby eliminating the large amount of metadata and extra complexities associated with imposing some arbitrary grid-based hierarchical data structure.
+What White figured out when he came to Etak was a way to use the topological map as its own index file and successively group less detailed data in storage units that successively covered larger areas.
+White called each storage unit a carrier (as in data carrier) and successfully built a logical tree of carriers, where the tree was a hierarchical way to store and refer to data at different levels of detail.
+Part of the genius of the innovation was that White used the basic objects of the map data to act as the carrier boundaries, thereby eliminating the large amount of metadata and extra complexities associated with imposing some arbitrary grid-based hierarchical data structure.